Someone else was driving, do I have to pay?

 No.

-I have received a Notice to Owner but no Penalty Charge Notice
+I have received a Notice to Owner but no Penalty Charge Notice.
+What should I do?

 I have received a ‘Notice to Owner’ and this is the first time I have heard about this Penalty Charge Notice, what should I do?